Esri/storymap-series/README.md

 [Download](http://links.esri.com/storymaps/map_series_template_zip) |
 [Map Series page on Esri Story Maps website](http://links.esri.com/storymaps/map_series_app)

-**Latest release is version 1.20.1**, if you want to be informed of new releases, we recommend you to watch this repository ([see GitHub help](https://help.github.com/articles/watching-repositories)).
+**This release is version 1.27.0**, which corresponds to the June 2022 release of ArcGIS Online and the 11.0 release of Enterprise.
+If you want to be informed of new releases, we recommend you to watch this repository ([see GitHub help](https://help.github.com/articles/watching-repositories)).
 See the [release page](https://github.com/Esri/map-series-storytelling-template-js/releases) for release notes.

 For more infomation about using and customizing Esri's Storytelling Apps follow the [Story Maps Developers' Corner](https://developerscorner.storymaps.arcgis.com).